Does an Emergency Fund serve you well or give you the illusion of security?

 One of the objections to tackling corrosive consumer debt before starting an Emergency Fund is that it can be discouraging and stressful not to have any savings set aside.
 The people who raise this objection insist that it’s better to start putting an Emergency Fund in place while working on your debt.
 That way, you have funds to cover smaller emergencies when they arise and you don’t always have to use credit cards or lines of credit.

-I get that we are psychological beings and that it’s comforting to have some savings in place.
-However, this approach makes no mathematical sense.
-If your goal is to get rid of debt and build an emergency fund as quickly as possible, then the best way to achieve that is by tackling debt that costs between 18% and 25%, instead of parking some of your funds in accounts that will pay you a pittance in interest.
+Others insist that this approach makes no mathematical sense.
+They say that if your goal is to get rid of debt and build an emergency fund as quickly as possible, then the best way to achieve that is by tackling debt that costs between 18% and 25%, instead of parking some of your funds in accounts that will pay you a pittance in interest.

 Taking an honest look at your spending patterns and finding ways to live on much less than you earn will yield far greater results than giving yourself the illusion of security by placing funds in a savings account while carrying credit card debt.

-Let’s use a concrete example to demonstrate.
-Let’s say that you’ve just received a tax refund of $2,000.
+Let’s say you’ve just received a tax refund of $2,000.
 You have a choice to make: you can either pay off $2,000 of credit card debt or place the funds in a high interest savings account (HISA) to serve as an emergency fund.
 What would each choice yield?
-Let’s assume that the HISA pays 2.3%, which is the best rate you can find at the moment, and that the credit card interest rate is 19%.
+Let’s assume that the HISA pays 2.3%, which is the best rate you can find, and that the credit card interest rate is 19%.
 We further assume that you will make $100 monthly credit card payments.
-Here’s how it would look.
+Here’s what the numbers would look like.

 In this scenario, you deposit the $2,000 in a HISA: